PeaTMOSS-MSR2024/MSR24-PeaTMOSS-Artifact/README.md

 After [installing the anaconda environment](#how-to-install), each demo script can be run using `python3 script_name.py`

 ## Tutorial
-This section will explain how to use SQL and SQLAlchemy to interact with the database to answer the research questions outlined in the proposal.
+This section will explain how to use SQL and SQLAlchemy to interact with the database to answer the research questions outlined in some of the future work we propose.

 ### Using SQL to query the database
 One option users have to interact with the metadata dataset is to use plain SQL.
 The metadata dataset is stored in a SQLite database file called PeaTMOSS.db, which can be found in the [Anonymous Link].
 This file can be queried through standard SQL queries, and this can be done from a terminal using sqlite3: https://sqlite.org/cli.html.
 Single queries can be executed like